lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Media Types Registry

-IANA has added the media type "application/edhoc" to the Media Types registry.
+IANA has added the media type "application/edhoc" to the "Media Types" registry.

 - Type name: application